 - The ability to build a first line of defence against viruses entering the blood stream by focusing on the mucosal layer and generating mucosal and serum antibodies

-Using these two pathways, our pipeline comprises vaccine candidates at various stages of clinical development under our own development or in collaboration with partners.
+Using these pathways, our pipeline comprises vaccine candidates at various stages of clinical development under our own development or in collaboration with partners.

 Two highly contagious viruses, with a high prevalence in developed countries, causing respiratory tract infections in patients of all ages.
 While seasonal Flu vaccines, efficacy can be improved and longer and broader protection is sought after.
 For RSV, there is currently no approved vaccine available.

 HIV / AIDS

 Malaria is an entirely preventable and treatable mosquito-borne illness, but still caused 435,000 deaths in 2017… we are developing a transmission blocking malaria vaccine.